Opportunity L.A.

 ATTENTION PARENTS!

-The Opportunity L.A (OLA) program is available to all LAUSD first-graders, providing a FREE Child Saving Account (CSA) to help you and your family save for college.
+The Opportunity L.A.
+(OLA) program is available to LAUSD first-graders at participating elementary schools.
+OLA provides a FREE Child Saving Account (CSA) to help you and your family save for college.

 About Opportunity L.A.

 Opportunity L.A.
-(OLA) is a free college savings account with an initial $50 deposit for Los Angeles Unified School District (LAUSD) first-grade students.
+(OLA) is a free college savings account program for Los Angeles Unified School District (LAUSD) first-grade students.

 Did you know?